Living in Wood Green

 Property market analysis

-The median property price in Wood Green currently stands at £429k, placing it in the mid-range segment of the London market.
-This is 34% below the London average of £646k.
-Over the past twelve months, prices in Wood Green have been on an upward trend, with a year-on-year change of +3.5%.
+The median property price in Wood Green currently stands at £525k, placing it in the mid-range segment of the London market.
+This is 14% below the London average of £611k.
+Over the past twelve months, prices in Wood Green have been rising strongly, with a year-on-year change of +8.0%.

 This rate of growth outpaces many comparable areas in London and suggests continued demand from buyers.
 Factors driving price appreciation may include transport improvements, new developments, or an influx of buyers priced out of more expensive neighbouring areas.

-For context, the most affordable areas in London have median prices around £304k, while the most expensive areas reach £1.9M.
-Wood Green sits towards the more affordable end of this range.
+For context, the most affordable areas in London have median prices around £197k, while the most expensive areas reach £1.6M.
+Wood Green sits in the middle of this range.

 What types of property are available?
 The market offers a mix of flats, terraced and semi-detached houses.
 First-time buyers may find entry-level flats within reach, while families typically look at terraced properties or ex-council stock.